sakekoke/go-classes/README.md

 # go-classes
-need to create config/ and paste there DatabseUrl
+need to create config/ and paste there DatabaseUrl